-The UNT Kuehne Speaker Series on National Security was established in 2013 to showcase UNT’s nationally and internationally recognized programs and faculty engaged in issues related to national and human security.
+The UNT Kuehne Speaker Series was established in 2013 to showcase UNT’s nationally and internationally recognized programs and faculty engaged in issues related to national and human security and other globally relevant topics.
 The series was established thanks to generous support from UNT alumnus Ernie Kuehne (’66), an attorney and president and board chairman of Kuehne Oil Co.

 UNT is the nation’s 25th largest public university, powering the region, state and nation through innovative education and research.
 UNT’s award-winning faculty across diverse disciplines bring cutting-edge analytical methods and historical context to generate a uniquely informed understanding of national security issues.

 Richard W. Fisher was president and CEO of the Federal Reserve Bank of Dallas from 2005 to 2015.
 In this role, Fisher served as a member of the Federal Open Market Committee (FOMC), the Federal Reserve’s principal monetary policymaking group.
 He has also served as the chair of the Conference of Federal Reserve Bank Presidents, the body that oversees the shared operations of the 12 Federal Reserve Banks.
 For five years he served as chair of the IT Oversight Committee for the 12 Federal Reserve banks, putting in place the first system-wide CIO structure.